-Although I’ve been wrapping up the short story collection MADE IN ACAPULCO, transcribing the old letters that will become the memoir GIRL MEETS PARIS, and outlining the next full-length Emilia Cruz novel DIABLO NIGHTS, I took a break to read BRIDGET JONES: MAD ABOUT THE BOY by Helen Fielding.
-It was time for some mind candy and Bridget Jones always delivers.
+Some time ago, I took a break from mysteries and read BRIDGET JONES: MAD ABOUT THE BOY by Helen Fielding.
+It was time for some mind candy and Bridget Jones–books or movies–always delivers.

 The book was written in the same diary/inner dialogue familiar from the first two Bridget books, but with a bit more emotional heft.
 Bridget is now a widow with two small kids, trying to get her life back together and date again.